foonathan/compatibility/README.md

 * `LOG`: Turn down or up the logging for features.
 There is no default value, but it is fairly verbose by default.
   * Possible options: `DEBUG`, `INFO`, `QUIET`, `SILENT`, `ALL`
   * Additionally, setting `COMP_LOG_LEVEL` at the global level behaves the same way, except any option passed here will *override* for the current run

+* `NO_HEADER_MACROS`: Disables the definition of the macros that contain the header file location.

+* `SINGLE_HEADER`: Generate a single header file with that name that will include all generated headers.

 ## Feature Reference